FMAPV/contrib/README.md

 Choose a role , once done, you will automatically been ask to receive automate to run

-Automate provided by Bank4all are of multitles types
+Automate provided by FMAPV are of multitles types

 Write once
 Write by History